looeee/discoverthreejs-site/markdown/book/introduction/about-the-book.md

 We'll start small and before you know it we will have worked our way up to a complete application.
 {{% /note %}}

-In this Introduction, we cover everything you need to know _before_ you start. {{< link path="/book/first-steps/_index.md" title="The main chapters" >}} cover everything you need to get a basic 3D scene running in a web browser, including how to create objects, lights, cameras, camera controls, and how to organize and move objects around in your scenes.
+In this Introduction, we cover everything you need to know _before_ you start.
+[The main chapters]({{< relref "/book/first-steps/" >}} "The main chapters") cover everything you need to get a basic 3D scene running in a web browser, including how to create objects, lights, cameras, camera controls, and how to organize and move objects around in your scenes.
 We'll finish by taking a look at how to load complex animated models created in an external program.

 ## Prior Knowledge